Tucson Car Accident Attorneys

 Finding a top-rated injury lawyer that understands insurance coverage and insurance policies that can help determine if an uninsured motorist coverage claim is available is a vital first step.

 In addition to filing a police report, getting medical treatment, and collecting evidence, the biggest step you can take in recovering compensation from an at-fault driver is contacting an attorney.
 Even if we are not the attorneys you ultimately work with, we can explain to how the claims process works, what your rights are, whether you can file a claim, and what your best options are.
-That being said, if you were injured by a negligent driver, the team at Breyer Law Offices, P.C. is here to represent you in an auto accident claim.
+That being said, if you were injured by a negligent driver, The Husband & Wife Law Team is here to represent you in an auto accident claim.

 - Reporting Your Car Accident in Tucson